-Student's Name: Grade:

-Washington E Elementary School District

-OPT OUT FORM

-also cover events at our schools.
-Your child may be interview for a story in the newspaper, radio or television.
-In some access.
-Your child's name, photo or interview may be used otherwise.
-Please check the appropriate box(es) if you work I do not want District staff to interview, recompublications or videos for educational purpos I do not want the news media to interview, recomputed to the property of the pro in videotape or still photographs for educational purposes.
-The media may iewed, recorded, photographed or videotaped by the media or District staff cases, news photos and videos may be posted on the Internet for public in school or District-level publications or by the media unless you directed like your child to be excluded from the following activities: ord, photograph or videotape my child for use by the school or District in es, or in promotions, such as advertisements.
+Student's Name: Grade: Washington Elementary School District OPT OUT FORM also cover events at our schools.
+Your child may be for a story in the newspaper, radio or television.
+In access.
+Your child's name, photo or interview may be otherwise.
+Please check the appropriate box(es) if your land of the publications or videos for educational publications or videos for educational process. graphs in videotape or still photographs for educational purposes.
+The media may interviewed, recorded, photographed or videotaped by the media or District staff a some cases, news photos and videos may be posted on the Internet for public be used in school or District-level publications or by the media unless you direct outwould like your child to be excluded from the following activities: by, record, photograph or videotape my child for use by the school or District in purposes, or in promotions, such as advertisements.

-television or Internet.

-DIRECTORY INFORMATION accordance with District procedures.
-Directory informatio privacy if released.
-Its primary purpose is to allow the Dist as a yearbook, newsletter, class pictures, programs (dramat the following: student's name, address, telephone listing ar mail address, photograph, grade level, major field of study, and height if a member of an athletic team and awards rece Unless you opt out, the District will disclose directory i directory information unless the District or school will information for a reason that, in the judgment of the District with directory information requests from another school students of educational or occupational opportunities, includents of educational or occupational opportunities of educational or occupational opportunities of educational or occupational opportunities.
-It written consent unless you have advised the District to the contrary in its information that is generally not considered harmful or an invasion of trict to include this type of information in certain school publications, such that and athletic), Web pages or honor roll.
-Directory information includes and date and place of birth; names of parents/guardians; student's electronic dates of attendance, enrollment dates, extracurricular participation, weight eived.
-Information under limited circumstances.
-The District will not disclose use the information in a publication or a third party has requested the ct, serves the student's best interest.
-For example, the District will comply in which a student seeks to enroll, persons or organizations who informating official military recruiting representatives, law enforcement and Child information for commercial purposes, other than to companies designated the items.
-Please check the box below if you do not want this information on released.
-By selecting this option, I understand that my child's name ers, programs, class pictures and other District and school publications.
+accordance with District procedures.
+Directory inforprivacy if released.
+Its primary purpose is to allow that as a yearbook, newsletter, class pictures, programs (the following: student's name, address, telephone list mail address, photograph, grade level, major field of and height if a member of an athletic team and award Unless you opt out, the District will disclose direct directory information unless the District or school information for a reason that, in the judgment of the with directory information requests from another set students of educational or occupational opportunities.
+Protective Services.
+The District will not provide directory to sell yearbooks, student and class photographs, are released under any circumstance. without written consent unless you have advised the District to the contrary in remation is information that is generally not considered harmful or an invasion of the District to include this type of information in certain school publications, such dramatic and athletic), Web pages or honor roll.
+Directory information includes ting and date and place of birth; names of parents/guardians; student's electronic study, dates of attendance, enrollment dates, extracurricular participation, weight is received.
+Story information under limited circumstances.
+The District will not disclose will use the information in a publication or a third party has requested the District, serves the student's best interest.
+For example, the District will comply chool in which a student seeks to enroll, persons or organizations who inform, including official military recruiting representatives, law enforcement and Child ectory information for commercial purposes, other than to companies designated as such items.
+Please check the box below if you do not want this information formation released.
+By selecting this option, I understand that my child's name well-ters, programs, class pictures and other District and school publications.

-PLEASE NOTE: You may choose to opt out of District and new form to the school office within two (2) weeks o This form must be resubmitted at the beginnin - Parent/Guardian Name (Please Print) Your Student's Teacher Parent Signature Date
+PLEASE NOTE: • You may choose to opt out of District an form to the school office within two (2) w • This form must be resubmitted at the beg • Parent/Guardian Name (Please Print) Your Student's Teacher Parent Signature Date